jessejacob19/AREESH/README.md

 # AREESH
+ - arresh.herokuapp.com - the speech recognition doesent work on this site because heroku doesent allow permissions

-# Week 7 Group Project
+# Final Group Project

 This app uses speech-recognition technology to help you test your memory and sharpen your spelling skills!